 - When furnishing your new home, consider purchasing used furniture, plates, silverware, etc. By purchasing secondhand, you are reducing the need for new materials and saving money!

 - Recycle old electronics like computers, printers and cell phones.
-E-Cycle Wisconsin, a new DNR program, makes recycling electronics easier by providing a list of collection locations across the state for items like computers, printers, cell phones and more.
+E-Cycle Wisconsin provides a list of collection locations across the state .
 See a list of collection sites and more information on E-Cycle Wisconsin.